Rapptz/discord.py/docs/api.rst

     :param after: The voice state after the changes.
     :type after: :class:`VoiceState`

+.. function:: on_stage_instance_create(stage_instance)
+              on_stage_instance_delete(stage_instance)

+    Called when a :class:`StageInstance` is created or deleted for a :class:`StageChannel`.

+    .. versionadded:: 2.0

+    :param stage_instance: The stage instance that was created or deleted.
+    :type stage_instance: :class:`StageInstance`

+.. function:: on_stage_instance_update(before, after)

+    Called when a :class:`StageInstance` is updated.

+    The following, but not limited to, examples illustrate when this event is called:

+    - The topic is changed.
+    - The privacy level is changed.

+    .. versionadded:: 2.0

+    :param before: The stage instance before the update.
+    :type before: :class:`StageInstance`
+    :param after: The stage instance after the update.
+    :type after: :class:`StageInstance`

 .. function:: on_member_ban(guild, user)

     Called when user gets banned from a :class:`Guild`.